Do NGOs Do Background Checks?

 Performing proper background checks for non profits is just as important as performing one for a for-profit business.
 Not only does it ensure that other employees and volunteers in the organization remain safe but it also protects the company from potentially expensive legal liabilities.

-In fact, many nonprofits are required by law to perform volunteer background checks.
-But, there’s a “special” search method for 501(c)(3) classified organizations that make it easy to comply with both transparency and trust procedures.
+In fact, many nonprofits are required by law to perform volunteer background verifications.
+But, there’s a “special” search method for 501(c)(3) classified organizations that makes it easy to comply with both transparency and trust procedures.

 Simply put, the exact search method used will depend on several factors below.
 For example: